SwedishPensionsAgency/ElasticLabEnv/README.txt

 # You need to increase vm.max_map_count like so:
 sudo sysctl -w vm.max_map_count=262144

+# When you see this json message you are ready to move to the next step
+"message": "Cluster health status changed from [YELLOW] to [GREEN]

 # 2)
 # add Elasticsearch superuser
 # jump into the running es01 container